Bucks New University

 What you need to know

-Vital statistics: Around 6,000 full and part-time undergraduates plus 2,000 or so on postgraduate, professional and short courses.
+Vital statistics: Over 7,000 full and part-time undergraduates plus over 2,500 on postgraduate, professional and short courses.
 Business, health, sport and design are the main subject areas.
 Lots of mature students.
 Bucks has made a significant investment in campus redevelopment with the construction of state-of-the-art facilities in the centre of High Wycombe, including a learning resource and technology centre, events hall, gym, sports science laboratory, dance, drama, music and video production studios, library and meeting rooms, as well as new student accommodation ten minutes walk from the High Wycombe campus.
 Bucks is also now offering four new discounted courses in Slough, taught intensively over two days a week.
 These are BSc (Hons) accounting & finance; BA (Hons) business Management; and Foundation Degrees in health & social Care and IT services management.

 Added value: Big on furniture design and manufacture.
 Runs courses from HND to PhD.
 Offers one of UK's only courses in music management.
-Launching a fashion design course with a focus on sustainability and ethics, with the first intake in September 2013.
+Launching a fashion design course with a focus on sustainability and ethics, which had its first intake in September 2013.

 Cheap to live there?
 Not particularly, but depends where you live.
-Averaged between £80 and £90 per week last year.
+Prices average between £75 and £90, excluding bills.

 Transport links: Local buses to main campus.
 London within reach by train or car.

 Fees: Full-time undergrad courses are £9,000.
 Bucks's four new part-time degree courses in Slough are £4,800.